-I did of course have an ulterior motive.
-But how strange to tell the parents of a young girl you just met that you really only want to get to know their daughter better to learn more about the Kumari.
+How strange it is to tell the parents of a young girl you just met that you really only want to know their daughter better to learn more about the Kumari.
 Alas, I bear western cynicism.
 There were no issues of course.
 This was after all the Living Goddess.
 Who would not want to spend more time with such a presence.

 Photographing the Kumari

 Being able to photograph the Kumari as her ritual make-up was being applied was a privilege.
-I will note here for the record that a national newspaper and a national Nepalese magazine have done the same.
-Although I would find out later that they failed somewhere else as I nearly did before in something much more important.
+I will note here for the record that following this several national and international press would follow this story and try the same.
+Although I would find out later that these commercial professionals failed as I nearly did before in something much more important.

 Perhaps this is the difference: I made a promise to a child.
 Someone that you will learn more about a little later.

-Meanwhile I was to photograph her and publish the photographs here to show the rest of the world beyond Nepal what the Kumari is.
+Meanwhile I was to photograph the Kumari and publish the photographs here to show the rest of the world beyond Nepal what and who the Kumari really is.
 Behind the scenes however something much better was happening.
 First though, there was the ceremony to prepare for.